The short answer is “yes”, but there are right and wrong ways to do it.

 7. The script that gets to the point

-When it comes to cold calling, if you aren’t careful with your time, it can chew up your entire day.
+When it comes to cold calling, if you aren’t careful with your time, it can use up your entire day.
 That’s why you need to get to the point without rushing your prospect.

 This script is good for: Fitting the number of cold calls you require into your day without it hindering everything else on your schedule.